-Special Events are events which are identifiable, do not recur on a regular cycle and which have at least the potential to have an impact on statistics.
+Special events are events that are identifiable; they do not recur on a regular cycle and have at least the potential to have an impact on statistics.

 It is not possible to give rigorous criteria, but ONS will determine whether to treat an event as 'special' with regard to:

 whether it has a general effect across a number of outputs

 whether it is restricted to one (or at most very few) periods

 whether the effect is, or is likely to be, noticeable (specifically, any effects that are difficult to distinguish from the normal variation in a series will not be special)